lecztomek/ebike-andurino-nano/README.md

 - If RPM is above a configured **minimum RPM**, the assist becomes active and **ramps up** to a power level based on the selected assist level.
 - The assist level can be **increased or decreased** using the **Up** and **Down** buttons.
 A higher level results in more power delivered to the motor (stronger assist).
 - If **Walk Assist** is triggered (pedal is idle, level = 0, walk button pressed), assist power ramps to a fixed walk value.
 - A **PWM signal** is generated on pin D9.
-The duty cycle maps to a voltage range (e.g., 1V–4.2V), simulating throttle output.
+The duty cycle maps to a voltage range (e.g., 1V–4.2V), simulating throttle output to the controller.
+- ⚠️ **Setting the correct number of magnets in the PAS sensor** is crucial — wrong value will cause inaccurate RPM detection and poor assist behavior.

 ---